 The Committee comprises four members, to include three members of the Board of Governors and one independent member drawn from outside the Board.
 The Committee has authority to co-opt additional members with particular expertise for short periods.
 The members must have no involvement in or responsibility for the executive management of the institution.

-Ex-officio members: the Chair of the Board of Governors, the Deputy Chair of the Board of Governors and the Vice-Chancellor & President.
+The Chair of the Committee is appointed by the Board of Governors and must be a member of the Board.
+The Chair has direct access at all times to the Chair of the Board of Governors and to the Vice-Chancellor & President.

 Terms of Reference

 The Board of Governors has established an Audit and Risk Committee.

 In accordance with the OfS Audit Code of Practice, the Audit and Risk Committee is independent of the management of the University, and has been granted the standing and the resources to report directly to the Board of Governors on:

 - The effectiveness of the internal control system in the finance and operational areas.

 - The management of risk, including the reliability and integrity of financial information, the effectiveness and efficiency of operations, legal compliance, and the safeguarding of assets.

 - Audit issues arising from financial and other relevant statements and reports, particularly the annual financial statements.

 - Best value in the use of public funds, including good procurement practice.